joyccino/cifar10withCNN/README.md

 # Conclusion
 1) As the basic CNN model (= model 1) keeps overfitting, dropout and BN (Batch normalisation) have been applied to avoid the issue. <br>
 2) For model 4, data augmentation is added to increase validation accuracy. <br>
+3) For model 4, the validation loss is less than train's. <br>
+4) For model 5, np.random.seed value is changed to check if there's an issue with data split. <br>
-3) We can see the validation loss is less than train's.
-This can be concluded that the image examples for train were relatively harder than for validation as a result of data augmentation.
+5) As we can see there is no dramatic difference for model 5, it can be concluded that the image examples for train were relatively harder than for validation as a result of data augmentation.